-(1) Amounts in this column represent the grant date fair value of restricted stock awards granted to the outside directors on February 9, 2022, calculated in accordance with FASB ASC Topic 718, excluding the estimated impact of forfeitures related to servicebased vesting conditions, and do not represent the actual value that may be realized by directors vesting or settlement of the awards.
-For a discussion of the assumptions and methodologies used in calculating the grant date fair value of the restricted stock awards.
-For a discussion of the assumptions and methodologies used in calculating the grant date fair value of the restricted stock awards.
-For a discussion of the assumptions and methodologies used in calculating the grant date fair value of the restricted stock awards as of December 31, 2022 are as follows:
+(1) Amounts in this column represent the grant date fair value of restricted stock awards granted to the outside directors on February 9, 2022, calculated in accordance with FASB ASC Topic (718, excluding the estimated impact of forfeitures related to service-based vesting conditions, and do not represent the actual value that may be realized by directors upon vesting or settlement of the awards.
+For a discussion of the assumptions and methodologies used in calculating the grant date fair value of the restricted stock awards, please see Note 13 to the Company's consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+(2) The aggregate number of stock options and unvested restricted stock awards as of December 31, 2022 are as follows: